shystruk/create-react-redux-app-structure/README.md

 ## Automation tests ##
-Let's images that for automation tests we need to get access to the Redux store.
+Let's imagine that for automation tests we need to get access to the Redux store.
 We can do that by adding to the `window` object property with reference to the store.
 For e.g. in `app.jsx` file.
 Automation tests run only in **staging**, so for production build we remove them out by Grunt task `strip_code`